neurophysics/T2SDT/README.md

 > Maniscalco, B., & Lau, H. (2014).
 Signal detection theory analysis of type 1 and type 2 data: meta-d', response-specific meta-d', and the unequal variance SDT mode.
 In S. M. Fleming & C. D. Frith (Eds.), The Cognitive Neuroscience of Metacognition (pp.25-66).
 Springer.

 Only the equal variance approach and normally distributed inner decision variables are currently supported.
-Additionally, currently only the overall type 2 meta-d' is calculated (i.e., not response specific meta-d' variables).
+Note, that response-specific meta-d' variables are calculated.

 ***************************************************************************
 Disclosure: